-Under the terms of the Block 10BA PSC, the Company received approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period to April 2022.
-At June 30, 2021, the Company's working interest in Block 10BA was 25%.
+Under the terms of the Block 10BA PSC, the Company received preliminary approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period to April 26, 2022, allowing time for the joint venture to include and align the Block 10BA work program with the proposed Field Development Plan for Block 10BB and 13T.

+The work commitments remain unchanged and includes an exploratory well.
+As at March 31, 2021, the Company's working interest in Block 10BA was 25%.